-A sales manager started working with recently because in his words, “I don’t want my team to become the collateral damage of my shortcomings.”
+A sales manager started working with me recently because in his words, “I don’t want my team to become the collateral damage of my shortcomings.”

-It’s probably the best way I have heard someone articulate an other-focused leadership mindset.
+It’s probably the best way that I have heard someone articulate an other-focused leadership mindset.
 This leader’s willingness to own their own shortcomings and invest in themselves is already changing the status quo for him and his team (and his company).

 I don’t believe this sales manager is an outlier or anomaly.
 In my observations, interactions and conversations with sales leaders in other types of companies in other parts of the country and world, I hear variations of the same sentiments and others like:

 “I want to be a better manager and grow my people, but the more responsibility I take on, the less training, coaching, mentoring and support I seem to get.
 I just don’t know where to start and what to do next.”

 “How do I get my team to think for themselves and stop coming to me for every question that they could answer on their own?”

 “How do I help my sales people get out of their own way?”

 Which leads me to the question I have been asking myself and others.

 Are executive leaders creating their own sales problems?

 My hypothesis is yes, they do.
 I understand that this is not going to gain me a lot of fans, but for the sake of your sales teams who can’t say it to you- I will.